Chicharrón: National variants

 The pork rind variant is the skin of the pork after it has been seasoned and deep-fried often to a crispy, puffy state.
 Other styles may be fatty or meaty, not fried as much, and sometimes attached to ribs or other bones.
 In Mexico, they are eaten in a taco or gordita with salsa verde.
 Serving styles vary widely, including main course, side dish, filling for tortillas and other bread, the meat portion of stews, and as finger-food snacks.

 Belize

 In Belize, chicharrón made from pork belly can be served with escabeche (onion soup).
 There are other variations of chicharrón in Belize made from beef skin.

 Bolivia

 Chicharrón is made of pork ribs seasoned with garlic, oregano and lemon.
 It is boiled and then cooked in its own fat, adding beer or chicha to the pot for more flavor.
 Pork chicharrón is normally served only on Sundays and is eaten with llajwa, a tomato salsa, and mote, a type of corn (maize).
 There are other variations of chicharrón made with chicken and fish.

-Brazil
+Brazil and Portugal

-In Brazil, it is known as torresmo.
-The dish may be seasoned with garlic, pepper, and/or other spices.
+In Portuguese, it is known as torresmo.
+The dish may be seasoned with garlic, pepper or other spices.
 It is cooked in its own fat or oil; the finished product is typically complemented with a wedge of lime.